Seneca-Scholars/SS-Status-C6/status.md

 #7/21/25
+In the afternoon I began CSS basics.
+I started today with little to no CSS knowledge, so I pretty much had to start from scratch.
+Today I learned about the CSS selectors for targetting elements, classes, id's, and all elements with *.
+I finished off today learning about combinator selectors in CSS such as li p{}, li + p{}, li > p, and li ~ p{}.
+Tomorrow I will begin learning about styling based on state (Ex: a:hover {}).

 I spent the morning from 9-10am learning about JavaScript string methods by taking notes on the String Methods module from the JavaScript MDN web docs.
 I learned how to use .length, .includes(), .startsWith(), .endsWith(), .indexOf(), .splice(), .toLowerCase(), .toUpperCase(), .replace(), and .replaceAll()

 #7/18/25